supertuxkart/stk-code/INSTALL.md

 5. If you got the development version go to SuperTuxKart-dev in your file browser, right-click somewhere empty, select "Git clone..." and paste <https://github.com/supertuxkart/dependencies.git> in the URL field; click OK.
 When finished, copy the `dependencies` directory from either the `windows` or the `windows_64bit` directories into the `stk-code` directory; rename the latter to `dependencies-64bit` if you want to compile a 64-bit build.

-6. Download CMake from here: [CMake - download page](https://cmake.org/download/), install it; once CMake is installed, double click on the CMake icon on your desktop, and point it towards your `stk-code` directory in the 'Where is the source code' field, and point it to a new directory called `build` or `bld` inside the stk-code directory.
+6. Download CMake from here: [CMake - download page](https://cmake.org/download/), install it; once CMake is installed, double click on the CMake icon on your desktop, and point it towards your `stk-code` directory in the 'Where is the source code' field, and point 'Where to build the binaries' to a new directory called `build` or `bld` inside the stk-code directory.

 7. Press 'Configure'; CMake will ask you if it is OK to create the aforementioned directory, press `Yes`.
 CMake will then ask you about your version of Visual Studio.

     Confirm your selection; *Please look at the table below to avoid confusion between version numbers and releases of Visual Studio*; CMake will begin creating the required files for the build in the directory.
 If you want to do a 64-bit build, select the version of Visual Studio you installed with "Win64" appended.
+Press 'Generate' button.

 8. Navigate to your build directory and open the `SuperTuxKart.sln` file; Visual Studio will now load the solution.